jacobdtarr/AstronomyCalculator/README.md

 # AstronomyCalculator

-I just want to make a program that can do some basic astronomy calculations to further my skills with Java GUI
+I just want to make a program that can do some basic astronomy calculations to further my skills with Java GUI.